MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

 2. **Download the Windows 10 MSI file**:
-   - Go to [Manage & deploy Surface driver & firmware updates](/surface/manage-surface-driver-and-firmware-updates#download-msi-files) and download the appropriate MSI for your device.
+   - Go to [Manage & deploy Surface driver & firmware updates](/surface/manage-surface-driver-and-firmware-updates#download-msi-files) and select the appropriate MSI for your device.
    - Select **Download** to display the available MSI files for your device.
    - As an example, for Surface Laptop 5, select the MSI download for Windows 10 (look for **win10** in the file name) and click **Download**: